soda11234/react-native-auto-updater/README.md

 # Update:
 Thanks everyone for using, supporting and contributing to react-native-auto-updater.
 In the last couple of months, we have not had time/resources to maintain this repo as we diverted our focus on our new product, [Amium](https://www.amium.com).
 As a result of that, I will not be able to resolve issues or review pull requests on this repo.
 Bottomline, we have stopped maintaining this repo.
-As for an alternative, we recommend using [CodePush](https://microsoft.github.io/code-push/).
+As for an galternative, we recommend using [CodePush](https://microsoft.github.io/code-push/).

 # react-native-auto-updater